rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 ## Mining Local Ether

+Over the **Ethereum** network, each new mined block of transactions ...

+- Generates a one-time local award of *ether*

+- At the rate of approximately one (1) new block of transactions mined every twenty-five (25) seconds.

+So, over the course of one (1) hour, the **Ethereum** network generates ...

+**Formula**: [ Sixty (60) seconds X Sixty (60) minutes ] / [ Twenty-five (25) seconds ]

+- Yields approximately one-hundred forty-four (144) new blocks of transactions per hour

-Each mined block generates a local award of *ether*.
+- Each new block of transactions mined contains an eligibility for a one-time award of *ether*

+- The award is used to compensate the *miners* of the network for their cost of electricity, depreciation of their mining machines, etc.

+### Simulation Results

-To count the amount of *ether* produced from your mining run ...
+To count the amount of *ether* produced from your simulated mining run ...

 We will need to view your mining destination account aka your *Etherbase* account ie.) the original testing account we set up initially.